Seeds

 • Wellbeing & Life Skills

 Group discussion, problem solving, teamwork, leadership, responsibility roles, emotional regulation, and self-advocacy.
+Creating healthy recipes and digital content.
 Exploring impact of climate change and environment on wellbeing.

 FAQs